Developing the MPK Application

 You should change the

-currently to ensure we can test when we deploy that it works as expected.The new directory structure should look like this:
+dump_dataparameter to0when deploying the final application.
+We have it set to1currently to ensure we can test when we deploy that it works as expected.The new directory structure should look like this:

 sima-user@docker-image-id:/home/docker/sima-cli/resnet50_app$ tree -aL 3 plugins/ plugins/ ├── processcvu │ ├── cfg │ │ ├── detessdequant_201_cvu_cfg_params.json │ │ └── genpreproc_200_cvu_cfg_params.json │ ├── CMakeLists.txt │ ├── gstsimaaiprocesscvu.cpp │ ├── gstsimaaiprocesscvu.h │ └── README.md ├── processmla │ ├── cfg │ │ └── simaaiprocessmla_cfg_params.json │ ├── CMakeLists.txt │ ├── gstsimaaiprocessmlacommon.h │ ├── gstsimaaiprocessmla.cpp │ ├── gstsimaaiprocessmla.h │ ├── gstsimaaiprocessmlastandalone.cpp │ ├── README.md │ └── res │ └── quantized_resnet50_stage1_mla.lm └── simaaisrc ├── CMakeLists.txt ├── gstsimaaisrc.cc ├── gstsimaaisrc.h └── README.md